databrickslabs/mosaic/docs/source/api/raster-functions.rst

 rst_retile
 **********************

-.. function:: rst_retile(raster, width, height)
+.. function:: rst_retile(tile, width, height)

-    Retiles the raster to the given tile size.
-The result is a collection of new raster files.
+    Retiles the raster tile to the given size.
+The result is a collection of new raster tiles.
     The new rasters are stored in the checkpoint directory.
     The results are the paths to the new rasters.
     The result set is automatically exploded.